 docker-compose up as the main Nginx config is automatically updated and certificates (if needed) are automatically acquired.

-I wanted to build an encrypted Shiny Dashboard with an Rstudio Server that would run in seperate docker containers and be served at different urls.
+I wanted to build an encrypted Shiny Dashboard with an Rstudio Server that would run in separate docker containers and be served at different urls.

 The problem here is to share settings, code and libraries between the two docker containers.
 In order to do that I have done the following:

-I have created a custom debian image that basically installs all the libraries need for linux to install R, Shiny and Rstudio along with a lot dependencies for different R packages.
-I did this to lay a commom foundation for the R image and the following Shiny and Rstudio images.
+I have created a custom debian image that basically installs all the libraries needed for linux to install R, Shiny and Rstudio along with a lot dependencies for different R packages.
+I did this to lay a common foundation for the R image and the following Shiny and Rstudio images.
 They need the same infrastructure to work properly.